ttntm/ttntm/src/blog/2024/57-website-evolution-q2-24.md

 Some cool stuff happened to my website's navigation.

 I added the option of making the header sticky, using persistence in `localStorage`.
-It's a cool feature that leaves the decision of whether the header should be fixed to the top in the hands of the user.
+It's a cool feature that leaves the decision of whether the header should be fixed at the top of the page in the hands of the user.

 In addition to that, the links in the main navigation were also updated: